 Coba ruins entrance fee: ~$100 pesos

-Everyone who visits Coba Ruins raves about how it’s one of the best things to do in Tulum.
+Everyone who visits Coba Ruins raves about how it’s one of the best things to do near Tulum.

-And I’d have to agree, simply because it offers a very different but also interesting perspective of Mayan ruins compared to those along the Tulum coast.
+And I’d have to agree, simply because it offers a different but interesting perspective of Mayan ruins compared to those along the Tulum coast.

 Getting to Coba from Tulum is fairly easy.